kennytilton/flutter-mx/README.md

 You can run on an iOS simulator, an iOS device, your browser, or your Mac desktop.
 Let us explore your options.
 (Is it not great having this problem?)

 ##### Device options
 We develop on a Mac, and have not explored other platforms.
-Nor do we often connect mobile devices, but that may well work for you.
+We usually test on an iOS sim, though lately also iPad and iPhone.
 But we do enjoy developing on a mobile simulator, so we usually launch one.
 It is not required, but to do the same:
 ``` bash
 open -a Simulator
 ```
 Check the Mac menu bar and it should show the Simulator app, and all sorts of options to choose and control the device.
 Android SIMs left as an exercise.
+After changing the options, we will not see a different device until we quite the Simulator app and restart it.

 ##### Flutter devices
 Now to see what devices Flutter thinks are available, in a terminal enter: